Matheusrsilva1/Previsao-do-preco-de-acoes/README.md

-# Stock Price Prediction with LSTM
+# Stock Price Prediction with LSTM (Previsão do preço das ações com LSTM)

 A professional-grade LSTM neural network implementation for stock price prediction using historical market data from Alpha Vantage API.